arez/arez/README.md

   variants.
 Also need to add source to jars.
 One alternative approach is to add "GWT" variants of artifacts so that non-GWT projects don't have burden of additional config and source being shipped inside jar.
+* Add a browser-extras project that combines various browser utils and saves the results in state.
+  This will probably involve bringing in Elemental2.
+This may result in tools like

+    - Online. i.e. Reflecting `window.navigator.onLine` and listening for change via `window.addEventListener("offline", ...)` and `window.addEventListener("online", ...)`

 ## Architecture v2 Notes

 An Arez application consists of `observable` values that can change over time. `Observers` watch the